techidaily/site-win11-tips/source/_posts/adding-movecopy-tasks-to-windows-explorers-context-menu.md

  It’s relatively straightforward to add the "Copy/Move to folder" options with the Registry Editor, but there’s still an easier way to do it.
 You can add the same options to the context menu with the freeware WinBubble.
 WinBubble is customization software that includes a wide variety of context menu options.
 This is how to add a "Copy/Move to folder" context menu options with WinBubble:

-1. Head over to[the WinBubble](https://www.softpedia.com/get/Tweak/System-Tweak/WinBubble.shtml) page on Softpedia.
+1. Head over to [the WinBubble](https://www.softpedia.com/get/Tweak/System-Tweak/WinBubble.shtml) page on Softpedia.
 2. Press WinBubble’s**Download Now** button.
 3. Click the**Softpedia Mirror (US)** option for the download location.
 4. Next, bring up a**Downloads** tab or page in whatever web browser you’re utilizing.
 You can do that in Chrome, Edge, Firefox, or Opera with the**Ctrl** +**J** hotkey.